-The Charity Commission requires the Trustees to examine the major risks to which the SOM is exposed and to establish systems to mitigate these risks.
+The Charity Commission requires Trustees to examine the major risks to which the som is exposed and to establish systems to mitigate these risks.
 Key risks include competition from other membership organisations, the age range of members, spreading the range of income sources, and ensuring the correct level of risk for investments.
-The Chief Executive regularly reviews the register of risks and the register is reviewed in detail at every Trustee Board meeting.
+The Chief Executive regularly reviews the register of risks, and the register is reviewed in detail at every Trustee Board meeting.
 Reviews this year led to changes to reflect the external environment and best practice in the charities sector.
+A sub group of the Trustees was established for 2024 to review risks and put in place mitigation plans.